 RHCE Stream One

-- Individual Grants directly to specialists to support them to undertake specific CPD activities
+- Individual Grants directly to specialists to support them to undertake specific CPD activities (now the SRSA program)

-- Project Grants for Specialist Medical Colleges to develop CPD initiatives specifically tailored to medical specialists in rural and remote areas, and with a focus on multidisciplinary team-based training
+- Project Grants for Specialist Medical Colleges to develop CPD initiatives specifically tailored to medical specialists in rural and remote areas, and with a focus on multidisciplinary team-based training (now ended)

-Through these grants, RHCE Stream One aims to support, sustain and expand a high quality and appropriate medical specialist workforce for rural and remote Australia, with the ultimate goal of ensuring high quality and accessible specialist care for all Australians no matter where they live.
+Through these grants, RHCE Stream One aimed to support, sustain and expand a high quality and appropriate medical specialist workforce for rural and remote Australia, with the ultimate goal of ensuring high quality and accessible specialist care for all Australians no matter where they live.